Here are answers to many of the more Frequently Asked Questions for New York City Visitors.

 How can I meet a Big Apple Greeter?

-- Once your plans to visit New York City are confirmed (arrival and departure dates are set, accommodations are confirmed), fill out and submit the Visit Request Form at least 4 weeks in advance of your arrival.
+- Once your plans to visit New York City are confirmed (arrival and departure dates are set, accommodations are confirmed), submit the Visit Request Form at least 4 weeks in advance of your arrival.

 - During the busy season (May through September) and holiday times (Christmas and Easter), we fill up quickly, so submit your request as early as possible.